glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 No changes were made to the CUDA code (\*.cu code fragments).

-## Test Configuration
+## Test Configurations

-Tested on a HP Pavilion laptop with:
+The code was tested on a HP Pavilion laptop with:
 - Intel(R) Core(TM) i7-1065G7 CPU @ 1.30GHz x8
 - 16 GB RAM
 - GeForce MX250 with 2GB onboard RAM (384 cores)